Greg Punch. Information designer and producer of quality training, educational and promotional projects - video, print, multimedia.

 I grabbed my camera, a hard hat and gained permission from the developers to undertake a step-by-step documentation, in stills and video

-18 months later and the result is a detailed 28 minute documentary (for the hard core architicture and theatre history buffs) plus this trinned down, ten minute public edition.
+18 months later, the result was a detailed 28 minute documentary (for the hard core architicture and theatre history buffs) plus this trinned down, ten minute public edition.

 children's film for third international festival

-A two minute film created in association with the students and staff of Bourke Street Public School in Surry Hills, Sydney, has been accepted for screening at the REEL KIDS International Children's Film Festival in Peterborough, Ontario, Canada.
+A two minute film.
+"Footprints", created in association with the students and staff of Bourke Street Public School in Surry Hills, Sydney, has screened at the REEL KIDS International Children's Film Festival in Ontario, Canada.

-Last year the film screened at both the Los Angeles and San Francisco International Children's Film Festivals.
+Previously the film had also screened at both the Los Angeles and San Francisco International Children's Film Festivals.

-The film, "Footprints", was one of eighteen short films to emerge from cine literacy workshops I helped run over a three year period, building on the skills of the same students year by year.
+"Footprints", was one of eighteen short films to emerge from workshops I helped run over a three year period, building on the skills of the same students year by year.